-- 1/ Unless otherwise specified in the contract, the packaging requirements are specified on Special Packaging Instruction 12972700 as applicable. - 2/ Examination for packaging defects specified above shall apply to each sample of carbines, interior packages or exterior containers as applicable. - 3/ See TABLE II. - 4.5.2.4.2 Repair parts.
+- 1/ Unless otherwise specified in the contract, the packaging requirements are specified on Special Packaging Instruction 12012000 as applicable. - $\underline{2}$ / Examination for packaging defects specified above shall apply to each sample of rifles, interior packages or exterior containers as applicable. - 3/ See TABLE II. - 4.5.2.4.2 Repair parts.
 Examination of packaging of repair parts shall be performed in accordance with the criteria specified in the contract (see 6.2).